JayhawkZombie/EECS581Project/README.md

 ### This project is still in pre-alpha, and is nowhere near ready for any sort of release

-**This repo is frozen**.
+~~**This repo is frozen**.
 The code base has been migrated to a new repo for further development.
-It will be posted here when the migration is complete.
+It will be posted here when the migration is complete.~~
+This has been migrated to the [SFEngine](https://github.com/JayhawkZombie/SFEngine) project.
+It is actively developed there.
+This repo will remain to maintain records for academic purposes (as it was a senior college project), but no changes will be made to it.

 ## License
 This software is provided 'as-is', without any express or